Richard Carroll - Obituary

 Dick, along with his friend, Tony Palermo was instrumental in helping his in-laws, the late Ed and Harriet Sciongay preserve their property on Chapman Mill Pond in Westbrook as one of Connecticut's largest coastal wildlife refuges.
 It is now known as The Menunketesuck Wildlife Area.

 Dick's big smile and wit and his unfailing desire to help anyone in their time of need will be greatly missed by all who knew him.
-In lieu of flowers, donations may be made to North Shore Animal League America or to Memorial Sloan Kettering Cancer Center.
-To share a memory or to leave an online condolence, please visit, www.gregoryfdoylefuneralhome.com
+In lieu of flowers, donations may be made to the North Shore Animal League America or to Memorial Sloan Kettering Cancer Center.
+To share a memory or to leave an online condolence, please visit,www.gregoryfdoylefuneralhome.com

 .